raphaelm/cockatiel/docs/design.rst

 * Every operation gets inserted into a queue.
 This queue is persisted to a directory on the file system.
 An operation stays inside the queue as long as it has not been accepted by all neighbor servers.

+* In order to resolve conflicts between creations and deletions, we keep a log of all files deleted recently and any node will not accept replications for a files in this log.
+Due to the time-based filenames, we can safely assume that a file won't be re-uploaded with the same name after it has been deleted.

 Failure modes
 -------------